-III.
 Any individual affected by or accused of Sexual Harassment will have equal access to support and counseling services offered through the College.
 The College encourages any individual who has questions or concerns to seek support of College identified resources.
 The Title IX Coordinator is available to provide information about the College's policy and procedure and to provide assistance.
-A list of College identified resources is located at the following link: www.bjceap.org.
+A list of College identified resources is below: